sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/fibonacci3.svg'</img>

-In this example, because the computation and graphics are more complex, a "drift" block is used to decouple the graphics from the master clock.
+In this example, because the computation and graphics are more complex, a Free-time block is used to decouple the graphics from the master clock.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics4.png'</img>